vespa-engine/documentation/documentation/tutorials/blog-recommendation-nn.md

 We will now query Vespa and obtain 100 blog post recommendations for each ```user_id``` in our test set.
-Below, we query Vespa using the ```tensor``` ranking function which contain the simpler ranking expression envolving the dot-product between user and document latent factors.
+Below, we query Vespa using the ```tensor``` ranking function which contain the simpler ranking expression involving the dot-product between user and document latent factors.

 	pig -x local -f tutorial_compute_metric.pig \